reactjs/react.dev/content/tutorial/tutorial.md

 We'll now change the Square to be a **functional component**.

-In React, **functional components** are a simpler way to write components that only contain a `render` method.
+In React, **functional components** are a simpler way to write components that only contain a `render` method and don't have their own state.
 Instead of defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.

-In general, you'll be able to write components in your React applications as functional components: these components tend to be easier to write and React will optimize them in the future.
+Functional components are less tedious to write than classes, and many components can be expressed this way.

 Replace the Square class with this function: